arkanadli/Campsite-Explorer/Version 5.0.2 ( Implement MVC)/README.md

-# Adding Model User
-# Adding Auth Login and Register
-# Adding Must Auth to Access Some Features
+# Adding Controllers to exclude the complexity in folder routes
-# Store Current Login User in Site Session
 # Adding Star Rating using Starability CSS library
 # Dependencies Uses :
 {